adhishjs/snn-mnsit-audio-digit-classifier/README.md

 2. 🎧 Dataset
    Ensure you have the preprocessed MFCC dataset in the DATASET_TEST/ folder.
 Each file should be an audio sample corresponding to a digit from 0 to 9.

-If starting from raw audio, implement preprocessing in ds_loader.py.

 3. 🏁 Run Inference
    To test the model on random 10 audio samples: